How to Amend Certificate of Organization in Connecticut (2025)

 Change of Connecticut LLC Management: This is another important reason why one should file the Amendment Certificate.
 If the managerial structure changes in your LLC, it must be filed with the SOS.
 The new structure, manager, or change in ownership must be filed.

 Change of the Purpose of Connecticut LLC: The purpose of the LLC is mentioned in the Certificate of Organization when it is filed.
-If the purpose is changed at anytime, for example, non-profit changes to a for-profit organization, or vice-versa, it must be filed with the SOS.
+If the purpose is changed at any time, for example, a non-profit in Connecticut changes to a for-profit organization, or vice-versa, it must be filed with the SOS.

 Change of Connecticut Tax Structure: The Connecticut LLC classification of taxes is mentioned in the Certificate of Organization at the time of registration of the LLC.
 Later, if the LLC wants to change the tax structure, it must file the amendment certificate with Connecticut SOS.